-My bachelor graduation project explores how to empower users to be more proactive on their health rather than being reactive.
+Blink explores how to empower users to be more proactive in their health rather than being reactive.
 The result is a smart device used at home to measure vital signs and perform basic medical tests by guiding the user.
-It enhances communcation by sharing results with a physician and family members.
+It enhances communication by sharing results with a physician and family members.

 How might we empower user to be more proactive on his health?

 Nowadays, diagnosing process is extremely painful for both patients' physicans' point of view.
 As the number of skilled healthcare workers decreases, patients spend more time, energy and money on their healthcare.
 As a result, they become more reactive and prefer not to be involded in the healthcare system unless they extremely need it.
 The original impetus for the idea was to empower the user to be more proactive about his health rather than being reactive.